ezachrisen/indigo/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/ezachrisen/indigo.svg)](https://pkg.go.dev/github.com/ezachrisen/indigo)

 Indigo
 Indigo is a rules engine created to enable application developers to build systems whose logic can be controlled by end-users via rules.
 Rules are expressions (such as "a > b") that are evaluated, and the outcomes used to direct appliation logic.
-Indigo does not itself provide a language for expressions, relying instead on a backend evaluator (```interface Evaluator```) to provide that.
+Indigo does not itself provide a language for expressions, relying instead on a backend compiler (```interface ExpressionCompiler```) and evaluator (```interface ExpressionEvaluator```) to provide that.
 You can create your own backend evaluator, or use the default one, Google's Common Expression Language, CEL.

 ## Development Status ##